rmarlon308/Emotion-Analysis/README.md

 The results and the emotions associated with the various books are presented below.
 It is evident that positive emotions predominate in all the books, followed by negative emotions.

 ![](Images/img2.png)

+The emotions associated with Moby Dick are shown here.
 ![](Images/img1.png)